What is a Debt Management Plan?

 A Debt Management Plan (‘DMP’) is a flexible, informal agreement between a debtor and their qualifying creditors to reduce their multiple monthly debt payments to an affordable level and combine these into one single repayment each month.
 A DMP is managed by a solution provider.
 Debt Management Plans are available across the UK, however residents of Scotland have access to specific debt solutions which may be more appropriate.

-.
-The solution provider may be able to negotiate with creditors to freeze or reduce the interest and charges on included debts.
+- The solution provider may be able to negotiate with creditors to freeze or reduce the interest and charges on included debt.

-.
-Reducing monthly payments to a level you can afford will generally increase the term of your debts.
+- Reducing monthly payments to a level you can afford will generally increase the term of your debt.

 - There is no guarantee that any current recovery or legal action will be suspended or withdrawn.